SimVascular/simvascular.github.io/documentation/svfsiplus/data-file-formats/data_file_formats_results/readme.md

 State variables and any output quantities given in the solver input file
 <a href="#output_parameters"> Output Subsection </a> are stored using PointData arrays.

-A seperate VTK file is used to store results for a single time step.
+A separate VTK file is used to store results for a single time step.
 Results can be visualized using the <a href="https://www.paraview.org/"> ParaView </a> visualization program.

 Data from all processors in a parallel simulation are written to the VTK files.